cirruslabs-io/suits/mobile-trigerring-ice-alert.md

 ![Logo1](./images/mobile/ice-alert/ICE3.jpg)

       a.
-If user selects No, user can view the map with current location, ambulance, hospital, blood bank and scare details.
+If user selects No, user can view the map with current location, ambulance, hospital, blood bank and S Care details.

 ![Logo1](./images/mobile/ice-alert/ICE6.jpg)